satyamlal/GoogleFormAutomation/README.md

 This program is designed to automatically open the Google Chrome browser using Python Selenium and fill out Google Forms.
 Here are the key features:

+- **Screen Size:** This program is specially designed to work on 15.6 inches screens having the resolution of 1920 x 1080.
+Other Screens bigger or smaller than this will face issues.

 - **Pre-requisite:** The program only functions if you are already logged into your Gmail account.

 - **Automated Form Filling:** The program uses XPath to automatically fill in all short answer text fields on a Google Form.